FOREX-Yen claws back ground as looming winter chills vaccine cheer

 Britain's chief negotiator David Frost has told Prime Minister Boris Johnson to expect a Brussels trade deal "early next week", The Sun newspaper reported, with "a possible landing zone" as soon as next Tuesday.

-As soft economic data in the United States weighed on dollar sentiment, strong industrial output in China kept the yuan's barnstorming run alive, sending it to an almost 29-month high of 6.5457 per dollar in offshore trade CNH=.
+However, while soft U.S. economic data weighs on broader sentiment, strong industrial output in China has kept the yuan's barnstorming run alive, sending it to a new 29-month low of 6.5485.
 CNY/

-The Chinese yuan has gained nearly 9% against the dollar since late May, despite the central bank taking various actions to temper its strength.
+The Chinese yuan has gained nearly 9% against the dollar since late May, despite the central bank taking various actions to temper its strength and it is becoming an increasingly popular conduit for bets against the U.S. dollar.

 Later on Wednesday British inflation figures are due and several U.S. Fed members make speeches.
 In emerging markets, focus is on a Bank of Thailand meeting, though most economists expect rates to be kept on hold.